-The Five Vision Tasks
+The Six Vision Tasks

 Image-level decision?
 Classification.